AAyushPatil195/Weather_Check/README.md

 # Weather_Check
-Gives information about current weather condition in particular city
+A javascript based real time project that gives information about current weather condition in particular city